meteor/meteor/content/react.md

 }
 ```

-If you are looking to write a Atmosphere package that wraps such a component, you need to take some [further steps](#atmosphere-packages).
+If you are looking to write an Atmosphere package that wraps such a component, you need to take some [further steps](#atmosphere-packages).

 <h3 id="using-with-blaze">Using Blaze with React</h3>

-If you'd like to use React within a larger app built with [Blaze](#blaze.html) (which is a good strategy if you'd like migrate an app from Blaze to React), you can use the [`react-template-helper`](https://atmospherejs.com/meteor/react-template-helper) component which renders a react component inside a Blaze template.
-First run `meteor add react-template-helper`, then user the `React` helper in your template:
+If you'd like to use React within a larger app built with [Blaze](#blaze.html) (which is a good strategy if you'd like to incrementally migrate an app from Blaze to React), you can use the [`react-template-helper`](https://atmospherejs.com/meteor/react-template-helper) component which renders a react component inside a Blaze template.
+First run `meteor add react-template-helper`, then use the `React` helper in your template:

 ```html
 <template name="userDisplay">